ariaanthor/DataSci_and_MachineLearning_2025_Course/examples/README.md

 # Notebook Demonstrations

-This directory contains a curated collection of **machine learning notebooks** covering both **supervised** and **unsupervised** learning techniques.
+This directory contains a curated collection of **machine learning notebooks** covering both **supervised** and **unsupervised** ML techniques.
 The notebooks are designed to emphasize conceptual understanding, algorithm behavior, and practical application through hands-on experimentation with real and synthetic datasets.

 ---